-H. Financial Condition, Liquidity and Capital Resources, continued
+J. Financial Condition, Liquidity and Capital Resources, continued

-However, the Company does not generate any revenue from operations and, without further financing, does not have sufficient capital to meet requirements for administrative overhead, repaying its short-term borrowings, maintaining its mineral interests and continuing with its exploration program in the following twelve months.
+However, the Company does not generate any revenue from operations and, without further financing, does not have sufficient capital to meet requirements for administrative overhead, maintaining its mineral interests and continuing with its exploration program in the following twelve months.